 She is the Coordinator of A.N.A.D. of Northern NJ, which is a monthly Eating Disorder Support Group held at The Saint Barnabas Ambulatory Care Center in Livingston.
 She coordinates teams of Professional and Recovered Group Facilitators, for this program that is free and open to the public.
 This support group site was recognized in the Forum for the Academy of Eating Disorders Journal, in 2009.

-Ms.Reese is an experienced Child/Adolescent Therapist and treats toddlers to teens, with DBT and CBT, play therapy, mindfulness meditation, stress reduction, and creative arts therapy, She has worked in leading teaching hospitals in NYC in Child/Adolescent Psychiatry.
+Ms.Reese is an experienced Child/Adolescent Therapist and treats toddlers to teens, with DBT and CBT, play therapy, mindfulness meditation, stress reduction, and creative arts therapy, She has worked in leading teaching hospitals in NYC in Child/Adolescent Psychiatry, such as Mt.
+Sinai Medical Center and Beth Israel Medical Center.
 Her approach is to work as a team with parents and include them thru family therapy.
 She sees young children and teens with anxiety, depression, self-harm, and eating disorders.